aaronbieber/singleservingphoto/_posts/2007-07-10-photographers-are-terrorists.markdown

     Originally, this article was going to explore the proposed legislation that would require permits to photograph under certain circumstances in New York City, circumstances that according to many were vaguely described and would hinder the enthusiast's ability to make pictures in America's most famous city.

-    By the time I was able to get back to it, the news had passed, but here is a link to the "Slashdot post breaking the story":http://yro.slashdot.org/yro/07/06/30/0644201.shtml where you will find lots of great commentary on the issue.
+    By the time I was able to get back to it, the news had passed, but here is a link to the [Slashdot post breaking the story](http://yro.slashdot.org/yro/07/06/30/0644201).shtml where you will find lots of great commentary on the issue.
 - id: 887
   author: Kevin Steele
   author_email: ksteele@kevinsteele.com